International reactions to the Arab Spring: Media coverage

-Al Jazeera won praise for its coverage of the protests, angering the governments in which countries faced protests.
+Al Jazeera won viewers and prominence for its coverage of the protests, angering the governments of the countries in which they occurred.
 United States Secretary of State Hillary Clinton remarked: "Al Jazeera has been the leader in that they are literally changing people's minds and attitudes.
 And like it or hate it, it is really effective".
 She also stated that "viewership of Al Jazeera is going up in the United States because it's real news.
 You may not agree with it, but you feel like you're getting real news around the clock instead of a million commercials..."

 The use of social media has been extensive.
 As one Egyptian activist tweeted during the protests, "We use Facebook to schedule the protests, Twitter to coordinate, and YouTube to tell the world".
 Internet censorship has also been a factor, and entire nation states were taken almost completely offline.

 In an attempt to quantify the likelihood of regime change in Arab World countries following the protests, The Economist newspaper created its "Shoe-Thrower's index".
 The name is derived from shoeing: throwing shoes, showing the sole of one's shoe, or using shoes to insult, all of which are forms of protest primarily associated with the Arab world.
 According to their index, Yemen has the highest likelihood of a revolution, whereas Qatar has the lowest.
 The index factors in the number of years the current ruler has been in power, the percentage of the population consisting of young people, per capita GDP, democracy index, political corruption, and freedom of the press.
 BBC News used its own "Unrest Index" in its analysis of the protests.

 Alen Mattich of the Wall Street Journal created the "Revolting Index" to rate the likelihood of revolts by state based on "social unfairness, propensity to revolt, and a trigger".
 Mattich readily admits, however, that "the methodology is crude.
 There's been no econometric work done".